Ex-Auburn football coach Tuberville to run for Ala. Senate

 Republicans are trying to recapture the seat that was held by Republican Jeff Sessions, who was President Donald Trump's first attorney general.

-Jones, a former U.S. attorney, defeated ex-state Supreme Court Chief Justice Roy Moore in a special election in 2017 after the Republican candidate was accused of sexual misconduct with teenagers.
-Moore denied the allegations.
+Jones, a former U.S. attorney, defeated ex-state Supreme Court Chief Justice Roy Moore in a special election in 2017 after Moore was accused of sexual misconduct with teenagers.
+He denied the allegations.

-Tuberville kicked around the idea of running for governor of Alabama in 2018, but decided to stay out of politics at that time.
+Tuberville, a native of Arkansas, kicked around the idea of running for governor of Alabama in 2018, but decided to stay out of politics at that time.
+He has previously described his life in college football as "being in politics for the last 40 years."

 In 21 seasons as a head coach, Tuberville won 159 games with Mississippi, Auburn, Texas Tech and Cincinnati.
 He stepped down at Cincinnati after the Bearcats went 4-8 in 2016.